 This course and all the work you submit for it are subject to IVCC's Academic Integrity Policy, which is available in the current IVCC Student Handbook.
 Everything that you submit for this class must be your own work.
 If any of your work includes any material from a source, you must give full credit to the source (that material must be fully documented).
 Submitting work that is not your own and failing to document source material are both plagiarism, a form of cheating.
-Unless otherwise noted for a specific assignment, use of artificial intelligence (AI), such as ChatGPT, to complete an assignment is considered cheating in this course.
+Unless otherwise noted for a specific assignment, using artificial intelligence (AI), such as ChatGPT or Grammarly, to write, revise, or edit an assignment is considered plagiarism/cheating in this course.
 Plagiarism and cheating in general can destroy your credibility as a writer and are grounds for failing an assignment in this course and/or the entire course.
 In addition, you are not allowed to submit work that you completed prior to this class or are working on for another class (for example, for another college course or in high school) without my prior approval.
-Please discuss with me any concerns you have about these issues.
+Please discuss with me any questions or concerns you have about these issues.